Federated Learning for Medical Image Analysis: A Survey: Experiment

 \subsection{Experimental Setup}

-The task here is AD vs. NC classification based on structural MRI data.
-We use four metrics to evaluate the classification performance, including classification accuracy (ACC), sensitivity (SEN), specificity (SPE), and area under the ROC curve (AUC).
-Logistic Regression (with model weight $\mathbf{w}$) is used as the machine learning model for each FL setting, which has been widely used in medical imaging analysis~\cite{logistic1,logistic2,logistic3,logistic4}.
+The task here is AD vs. NC classification.
+We use four metrics for performance evaluation, including classification accuracy (ACC), sensitivity (SEN), specificity (SPE), and area under the ROC curve (AUC).
+Logistic Regression is used as the machine learning model for each FL setting, which has been widely used in medical imaging analysis~\citep{logistic1,logistic2,logistic3,logistic4}.
+We compare 3 conventional machine learning and 3 popular FL methods in our study, with details given below.